chanzuckerberg/czid-web/docker/README.md

 - Example to run Rails natively without Docker:
   - `alias local-idseq='REDISCLOUD_URL="redis://127.0.0.1:6379" DB_HOST=127.0.0.1 chamber exec idseq-dev-web -- $@'`
   - `local-idseq rails server`

+### Read-only file system @ rb_sysopen - /app/Gemfile.lock

+- `'rescue in filesystem_access': There was an error accessing ``/app/Gemfile.lock``.
+(Bundler::GenericSystemCallError) The underlying system error is Errno::EROFS: Read-only file system @ rb_sysopen - /app/Gemfile.lock`
+  - Try running `bundle install` from outside Docker.
+The internal Docker filesystem is read-only but Rails is trying to update an outdated Gemfile.lock.
+The new Gemfile.lock will be synced into the container.

+### Redis not able to persist on disk
+- `/usr/local/bundle/gems/redis-4.3.1/lib/redis/client.rb:147:in 'call': MISCONF Redis is configured to save RDB snapshots, but it is currently not able to persist on disk.
+Commands that may modify the data set are disabled, because this instance is configured to report errors during writes if RDB snapshotting fails (stop-writes-on-bgsave-error option).
+Please check the Redis logs for details about the RDB error.
+(Redis::CommandError)`
+  - Most likely you are out of Docker disk space.
+  - Try `docker system prune` or `docker system prune --all`
+  - Alternatively you can expand the hard disk allocation given to Docker.
+On Docker Desktop: Preferences -> Resources -> Advanced -> Disk image size.
+It will show the used space.